argent-smith/vim-rpsl/README.markdown

 Done so far:

-  + Keyword, colon and string (basic tuple) hoghlighting,
+  + Keyword, colon and string (basic tuple) highlighting,
   + RPSL class keyword and its tuple colored differently,
   + Coments are also highlighted.